OWASP/CheatSheetSeries/cheatsheets/NodeJS_Docker_CheatSheet.md

 Docker supports a relatively new capability referred to as Docker secrets, and is a natural fit for the case we need with `.npmrc`.
 Here is how it works:

-- When we run the `docker build` command we will specify command line arguments that define a new secret ID and reference a file as the source of the secret.
+- When we run the `docker build` command we will specify command-line arguments that define a new secret ID and reference a file as the source of the secret.
 - In the Dockerfile, we will add flags to the `RUN` directive to install the production npm, which mounts the file referred by the secret ID into the target location—the local directory `.npmrc` file which is where we want it available.
 - The `.npmrc` file is mounted as a secret and is never copied into the Docker image.
 - Lastly, let’s not forget to add the `.npmrc` file to the contents of the `.dockerignore` file so it doesn’t make it into the image at all, for either the build nor production images.